- Which companies offer the cheapest non-owner car insurance in Minnesota?

 The bottom line: Non-owner car insurance in Minnesota

-Drivers in Minnesota might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
-However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
-It does not cover you personally or any damage to the car you're driving.
+Minnesota drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
+However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
+Coverage does not extend to you or the vehicle you're driving.

-Take the time to compare options to find the best non-owner car insurance in Minnesota.
-Use the tool above to easily compare non-owner insurance providers near you.
+Shop around to find the best Minnesota non-owner car insurance available.
+Use the tool above to compare non-owner insurers in your area.

 Methodology